Lito-Frito/Lernie/README.md

 Here's a quick rundown of what each container does:

-* Plex: Media server (sort of like your own private Netflix
+* Plex: Media server (sort of like your own private Netflix)
-* Sonarr: Tracks TV shows you flag for monitoring and talks to your indexers outlined in Jackett
+* Sonarr: Tracks TV shows you flag for monitoring and talks to your indexers outlined in Jackett to pull requested media
 * Radarr: Same as Sonarr but for movies
 * Bazarr: Finds subtitles for your media
-* Jackett: Indexer aggregator
+* Jackett: Indexer aggregator (used in conjuction with something like qBit)
 * Overseer: Allows others to make requests, submit issues, and other features on your media libraries
 * Cloudflare Tunnel: Creates a tunnel to route whatever traffic you want to the outside world (as opposed to opening ports on your router/firewall 😬), sort of like a VPN but with less hassle

-This README will only explain what's available in this repo.
-For more detailed information on each container, please refer to the READMEs in the folders nested within.

 ## Visuals